binaryphile/rubsh/README.md

 -   a near-complete lack of dollar signs and quotation marks

+-   economic use of bash's variable and function namespaces

--   compatibility with regular bash syntax
+-   intermixability with regular bash syntax

 Installation
 ------------